Willy's Wonderland (2021) - What Did I Just Watch?

 WillysWonder03.png

-When it’s all said and done, the exposition dumps that happen in the middle and towards the end of Willy’s Wonderland create more questions than give answers, and not the type of questions you want your audience to ask.
+When it’s all said and done, the exposition dumps that happen in the middle and toward the end of Willy’s Wonderland create more questions than give answers, and not the type of questions you want your audience to ask.
 It would have been better off had the plot remained vague and far less detailed; I would have had a lot fewer questions about the plot and the actions taken by certain characters.
 The argument for the actions of certain townsfolk would also be a little more justified just by making the place of Willy’s Wonderland a much older building with a mysterious and dark history that is as old as the town itself.
 It could have had more people not believe the place is haunted.
 It could have had characters who were possibly involved in the dark past of the place for their own reasons before it became haunted.
 It could have had more characters as willing accomplices to the horrors of the place rather than slightly reluctant ones.
 There were plenty of ways it could have been improved.

 Shaky Cam

 Since this is a low-budget indie film, there’s not going to be a whole lot of fight choreography or acrobatic feats in the action sequences in which Nicolas Cage is engaged in combat with animatronics.
 So, to create excitement and drama in the fights without losing the impact of the attacks, the film compensates with shaky cam.
 Likewise, during the horror segments in which certain characters are killed off, it’s done so with shaky cam during the moment some animatronics strike.
-This is done mainly to prevent you from clearly seeing where the character is not visibly being hurt: blood pours onto the screen, the person screams in horror, the animatronic lightly bites the victim, and the camera is experiencing an 8.0 earthquake as it tries to keep everything in frame.
+This is done mainly to prevent you from clearly seeing where the character is not visibly being hurt: blood pours onto the screen, the person screams in horror, the animatronic lightly bites the victim, and the camera experiences an 8.0 earthquake as it tries to keep everything in the frame.
 It’s a low-budget movie, so I forgive the choice to use the technique, but it happens a lot and gets more annoying than anything else by the end.

 TL;DR (Conclusion)